 Spend Time at Piazza Bra

 Verona’s main public social center is the Piazza Bra.
 From here, you can venture out in any direction and see the incredible architecture, find a delicious restaurant or coffee shop, or spend some money at one of the many nearby boutiques.
+It is the perfect spot for food and wine tours in Verona.

 Some of the structures that line the Piazza Bra include the Arena di Verona, the Gran Guardia, and the Palazzo Beriberi.
 If you’ve looked around and have taken in all the gorgeous structures all around you, relax and grab some lunch or a quick drink and just take in the Veronian culture.